 Federal regulations and applicable state laws require that Third Party resources be used before Medicaid is billed.
-Third Party Liability (TPL) refers to those payment resources available from both private and public health insurance and from other liable sources, such as liability and casualty insurance, which can be applied toward the recipient's medical and health expenses as Medicaid, by law, is intended to be the payer of last resort.
-Providers should utilize REVS or MEVS to verify the recipient's eligibility which will include information about Third Party Liability (TPL) coverage if applicable.
+TPL refers to those payment resources available from both private and public health insurance and from other liable sources, such as liability and casualty insurance, which can be applied toward the beneficiary's medical and health expenses as Medicaid, by law, is intended to be the payer of last resort.
+Providers should utilize REVS or MEVS to verify the beneficiary's eligibility, which will include information about TPL coverage if applicable.
 Information given includes the name and mailing address of the TPL carrier, the assigned TPL carrier code as well as any restrictions to or exclusions from the policy, if known.
 Providers may obtain an alpha or numeric listing of the TPL carrier codes to assist them in verifying the correct TPL carrier code for placement on their claims.
-The TPL Carrier Code Listings can be found on the Medicaid website at www.lamedicaid.com under "Forms/Files" or by contacting the FI.
+The TPL Carrier Code Listings can be found on the Medicaid website at www.lamedicaid.com_under "Forms/Files" or by contacting the FI.

-The provider should submit the "Medicaid Recipient Insurance Information Update" form to Health Management Systems (HMS) requesting an update when the insurance and carrier code are incorrect, the insurance coverage has ended, and/or the recipient's insurance coverage is not on the file.
+The provider should submit the "Medicaid Beneficiary Insurance Information Update" form to Health Management Systems (HMS) requesting an update when the insurance and carrier code are incorrect, the insurance coverage has ended, and/or the beneficiary's insurance coverage is not on the file.

 The form may be found on the Louisiana Medicaid website.
 A denial letter or explanation of benefits (EOB) from the TPL carrier should accompany these requests.
-HMS will verify the information and correct the recipient's file.
-The fax and email information can be found on LaMedicaid.com along with follow up contact information.
+HMS will verify the information and correct the beneficiary's file.
+The fax and email information may be found on LaMedicaid.com along with follow up contact information.